an allegorical novel by Johnes Ruta

 It's layers are the strata of memory and the embedded experiences of personal meaning, hidden deep in layers of solid earth where they are irrigated by subterreanean rivers.

-The precedents of this amorphous mosaic form of writing are the Epic poem,
+The precedents of this amorphous mosaic form of writing are the Epic poem, the early medieval

-the early medieval Chronicles, the sonnets of the 17th century Metaphysical Poets, the 19th century French Prose-Poems,
+Chronicles, the sonnets of the 17th century Metaphysical Poets, the 19th century French Prose-Poems, and the free verse of the Beats.

 In visual art, its equivalents are the mythological allegory, the figurative abstract painting, the figurative landscape, and t